stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.25]

-- Fixed a bug with worlds in subfolders
+- Fixed a bug with worlds in sub-folders
 - Fixed gates being destroyed with explosions
 - Added stargate.destroy.owner